Advanced

 Permalink to “Asset Loading”Async Alpine provides asynchronous loading of Alpine components, you may also want to load a component CSS or a non-Alpine JS file asynchronously.

-You can do this easily with the Alpine plugin Alpine.js - Lazy Load Assets.
+You can do this with the Alpine plugin Alpine.js - Lazy Load Assets.
 This plugin adds Alpine.js directives to load CSS and JavaScript files when the component initialises.

 Alternatively, it can be included within the initialisation of your component without a plugin: